 Use System Restore to get back to a known-clean state

 If you have System Restore enabled on your Windows machine, which I insist that you have, try taking your system back to a known clean state.
-This is not a fool-proof method however, in certain cases it might help.
+This is not a fool-proof method, however, in certain cases, it might help.

 Set the BIOS clock back

 Most Ransomware, including Cryptolocker, or the FBI Ransomware, offer a deadline or a time limit within which you can make the payment.
 If extended, the price for the decryption key can go up significantly, and – you cannot even bargain.
 What you can at least try is “beat the clock” by setting the BIOS clock back to a time before the deadline hour window is up.
 The only resort, when all tricks fail as it can prevent you from paying the higher price.
-Most ransomware offer you a 3 days period and may demand even up to USD 300 for the key to unlock your locked data files.
+Most ransomware offer you a 3-8 days period and may demand even up to USD 300 or more for the key to unlocking your locked data files.